ankidroid/Anki-Android-Backend/docs/TESTING.md

 # Testing changes with AnkiDroid on an X86_64 sim (Linux)

+It is possible to limit the build to the current architecture, to avoid having to use Docker or to cross-compile for multiple platforms.

 A similar approach may work on Mac and Windows, but this has only been tested on Linux so far.